PraneethJain/Science-2/Tutorial/report.typ

 = Question 1
 == (i)
-SARS-CoV2 is similar to MERS-COV rather than SARS-CoV1.
+SARS-CoV2 is similar to SARS-CoV1 rather than MERS-COV.
 This can be observed from the plots below.

 == (ii)